ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/sprague/Sprague_group_update_01.md

 ******

 ## Deep Image Reconstruction
 Deep image reconstruction is the task of fully reconstructing a visual stimulus given just a patient’s fMRI data.
-Though many works have recently developed deep learning methods for this task [SURVEY], no methods to our knowledge have made use of a dataset as large as provided in [NSD].
+Though many works have recently developed deep learning methods for this task [2], no methods to our knowledge have made use of a dataset as large as provided in [1].

 | ![dataset_compare.png](dataset_compare.png)|
 |:--:|